 In April 2016, the Prime Minister joined the Nuclear Security Summit where he put forth a strong message on the importance of Nuclear Security at the world stage.
 He visited Saudi Arabia, where he was conferred the highest civilian honour of Saudi Arabia Sash of King Abdulaziz

 Narendra Modi's powerful 'personal connect' with the people on the ground is complemented by a strong online presence.
 He is known as India’s most techno-savvy leader, using the web to reach people and bring about change in their lives

 Narendra Modi shared this rare picture on Instagram captioning it as, ' I thank Portugal PM Antonio Costa for this gift, the Portugal football team's jersey autographed by Cristiano Ronaldo.
 Sport is an area that holds great promise as far as India-Portugal ties are concerned.'

-Narendra Modi, the prime minister of India is a well-known personality across the globe.
+Prime Minister Narendra Modi led the BJP to a stunning and historic victory in the 2019 Lok Sabha battle, with the ruling party itself marked improvement over its 2014 showing that left the opposition dazed and demoralised.
+Narendra Modi is a well-known personality across the globe.
 However, growing up in a humble family, his journey towards becoming one of the most prominent world leaders was challenging.
 Here are facts that you can not miss about the Prime Minister of India.
 (All pictures courtesy/ Instagram/ Narendra Modi)